 Scale and intensity of North Coast KI proposal poses risks to multiple threatened species

-Melbourne-based firm Junctions 90 Pty Ltd has applied for approval to build a:
+In 2025, Melbourne-based firm Junctions 90 Pty Ltd applied for approval to build a:

 ‘Tourist accommodation and wellness complex comprising 60 accommodation modules, a restaurant, day spa and reception building, services outbuildings, ancillary tourism experience structures, footpaths and decking, 33 geothermal bathing pools, 26 staff accommodation units, landscaping, carpark, new internal roads and access, and on-site infrastructure including solar PV, water storage dams and waste treatment facilities’.

-Neighbouring farmers, landholders and environmentalists are united in concerns regarding the scale and intensity of the proposed development and resulting potential impacts on:
+Neighbouring farmers, landholders and environmentalists were united in concerns regarding the scale and intensity of the proposed development and resulting potential impacts on:

-• the natural and rural character of the land
+• the natural and rural character of this unspoiled coastal environment

 • natural water supplies, flows and hydrology